wisroot-com/xnew/website/docs/manual/xnew.md

 ```
 ## target
 `target` is set for the html element of the new xnode.
-The set element is accessed by `xnode.element`.
+The element is accessed by `xnode.element`.

 - Setting an existing html element
 e.g. `xnew(document.querySelector('#hoge'), ...)` or `xnew('#hoge', ...)`